ciencialatitud0/EPIC_3/EPIC_3/intro.md

 **Cost**: there is no registration fee

 ## Deadline
-The applications for EPIC 3 are open until Thursday **20th July th, 2023**.
+The applications for EPIC 3 are open until Thursday **20th July, 2023**.
 Please submit your application via Indico.

-#### Registration page
+#### Registration page on Indico
 https://indico.cern.ch/event/1299902/registrations/95897/